iXanadu13/EnderDragon-Wiki/docs/English version/Expansion/Introduction.md

 :::

 ## Function
-You can almost do anything with groovy script, and even write an EnderDragon plugin using it.
+You can almost do anything with Groovy, and even write an EnderDragon plugin using it.

 Most code written in Java can run normally in Groovy even without modification.